amannuck/spoti-flow/README.md

 - Select the folder and click **Open**.

 ### 5. **Enjoy!** 🎶
-- The **SpotiPilot** extension should now be active!
+- The **SpotiFlow** extension should now be active!
 You can see the extension icon in your browser toolbar.
 - Click on it to control your Spotify Web Player playback from any tab.

 ---

 ## 🛠️ **Usage**

-- Click the **SpotiPilot** icon in the toolbar to open the control panel.
+- Click the **SpotiFlow** icon in the toolbar to open the control panel.
 - Use the Play/Pause, Next, and Previous buttons to control your music.
 - The extension will work across all open tabs with Spotify.